Calling Alan Moore the best writer in all of comics feels like an understatement.

 Given its inclusion and portrayal of faith and religion, Promethea seems the most personal of Moore's work, depicting something he holds a deep love and affection towards in real life.
 It may be a bit strange a comic for some, but it remains one of the strongest, more interesting entries in Moore's bibliography.

 Providence (with Jacen Burrows)

-In what would be one of Moore's final comic series before his retirement in 2019, Providence acts as a prequel/sequel to all of the aforementioned series Moore had written connected to Lovecraft.
-Set in the late 1910s', it follows a young writer in New York who sets out to find a sinister book of myth, leading him on a journey through New England and New York and encountering numerous places and individuals related to some of Lovecraft's most famous works.
+In what would mark one of Moore's final comic series before his retirement in 2019, Providence acts as a prequel/sequel to all of the aforementioned series Moore wrote connected to Lovecraft.
+Set in the late 1910s, it follows a young writer in New York who sets out to uncover the Necronomicon, leading him on a journey through New England and New York and interacting with places and individuals related to some of Lovecraft's most famous works.

-However big a fan Moore is of Lovecraft, though, he also doesn't pull any punches when it comes to the more problematic aspects of the writer's work, including Lovecraft's antisemitism and homophobia (two points of frequent criticism among Lovecraft's readers, and which Moore directly explores through the inclusion of the main character—who is both gay and Jewish).
+In essence, Providence resembles The League, acting as a crossover composed almost entirely of Lovecraft's characters and stories.
+Like From Hell, it makes use of some painstaking research on Moore's part.
+However big a fan Moore is of Lovecraft, though, he also doesn't pull any punches when it comes to the more problematic aspects of the writer's work, including Lovecraft's antisemitism and homophobia.

 As had been the case with League, too, Providence feels like the work of a story that has continuously grown from humble beginnings into something far-reaching and expansive.
 Not content to only explore Lovecraft and his work, Moore also uses the series' historical setting to depict other issues of the time—especially labor unions, political unrest, and homosexuality during the 1910s.
 It's an incredible work from an author who has produced dozens of amazing stories, drawing Moore's career to a close with a strong final act before retirement.